mpumasupa/Milagros-Pumasupa-AI-Portafolio-/Computer Vision/README.md

 # Computer Vision Projects

-This folder contains my projects focused on Computer Vision and Deep Learning applications, where I explore how AI can interpret and analyze visual data such as images and videos.
+This folder contains my projects focused on Computer Vision applications, where I explore how AI can interpret and analyze visual data such as images and videos.

 Computer Vision is a key area of Artificial Intelligence that enables machines to see and understand the world, powering applications such as object detection, image classification, and damage assessment systems.